 Children arrive in the setting from 8.40a.m; they self-register and begin their independent play.
 The doors to outside are opened once the register is completed.
 Parents/Carers are invited to ‘stay and play’ sessions and are encouraged to help in the class on a regular basis.

 Phonics – the children start daily phonics lessons once they attend full time (approximately within the first two weeks of the start of term).
-Sounds are introduced daily in a fun, multi-sensory way that involves and interests all children.
+We use 'Storytime Phonics' to introduce sounds daily in a fun, multi-sensory way that involves and interests all children.
 The children are taught to blend and segment words to read and spell and to learn tricky words.
 The children revise the taught sounds each day and have opportunities to practise their phonic skills through activities set up in the class and outside area.

 Reading – the children are encouraged to develop a life long love of books and reading; they have weekly guided reading with the teacher when they practise their sounds, make and read words, read tricky words, read simple captions and eventually take home reading books.
-The children read within a book band suitable to their development.
+The children read within a book band suitable to their development, choosing their own book each week.
 Parents/Carers have a home/school book to write comments in each week and a book track to complete if they wish when they share books at home with their child.

 Maths – children have short, daily maths lessons as a class and have opportunities to apply new skills through classroom activities.
 The children use Numicon counting materials to support their learning.
 Other Maths resources are available for the children to use in their play and adults support the children’s individual learning as they play together, modelling vocabulary and extending their learning.